joshmcarthur/blog-development/source/_posts/2011-09-23-howto-database-backup-and-restore.markdown

 Let me explain these options and why I use them:

 * `--no-owner`: By default, Postgres dumps the database with lots of SET OWNER TO statements.
 I like to take these out of the dump, as I'm not necessarily restoring the dump to exactly the same server with exactly the same users.
-Using --no-dump means that ownership statements will be excluded.
+Using --no-owner means that ownership statements will be excluded.
 * `-U [username]`: This lets you pass in the database user name your web application usually uses to connect - using this is just good practise, as it ensures that what you're dumping is exactly what the web application has.
 * `-W`: This option, used in conjunction with the `-U` flag, prompts for the password when you run the command
 * `[database_name]`: This is the name of the database that you want to dump